 Now to the Dos:

-• DO ensure your signature file has the basic info folks need to contact you.
-You don’t need to include your email address—that is automatically noted at the top of every email you send.
+DO ensure your signature file has the essential info folks need to contact you.
+You don’t need to include your email address, which is automatically noted at the top of every email you send.
 You would only want to include your primary email address in your signature file when you use a different or secondary email address to send the email in question.

 You can also set up signatures with your formal name and a less informal version to establish a comfort zone with the other party, such as Elizabeth vs. Lizzy.
 However, remember not to be overly casual too soon with new contacts.
 Formalities are in place for a reason, especially in business communications.